TDarkShadow/iheartnewvegas/newvegassharp.md

 [**Mojave Raiders**](https://www.nexusmods.com/newvegas/mods/64660)
 Overhaul of New Vegas's raider factions, balancing their loot and adding more of them to fight.
-- Also install the **Mojave Raiders - No NPC Throwing Weapon Consumption** optional file.
 - Also install [**JSawyer Ultimate - Mojave Raiders Patch**](https://www.nexusmods.com/newvegas/mods/62933).
 Resolves conflicts between a handful of leveled lists contained in JSawyer Ultimate and Mojave Raiders, and ensures that raiders spawn with .22LR rounds when using Varmint Rifles, to reflect JSawyer Ultimate's ammo change.
 - Also install the [**Viva New Vegas Mojave Raiders Tweaks**](https://github.com/VivaNewVegas/Viva-New-Vegas-Patch-Emporium/blob/main/Mojave%20Raiders%20Tweaks.7z).
 Small collection of balance and consistency tweaks for Mojave Raiders.